 Wilson's storm petrel is a small seabird of the Oceanitidae family.
 A circumpolar species, it can be found in both northern and southern hemispheres during summertime.

-It has an abundance population estimated to be around 20 million birds as of 2022 making it one of the most populous bird species on Earth.
+Its abundance population is estimated to be around 20 million birds as of 2022, making it one of Earth’s most populous bird species.

-This nocturnal creature loves to feed on crustaceans, fish eggs and larval fishes that they catch while flying at night over open waters near coasts or islands.
+This nocturnal creature loves to feed on crustaceans, fish eggs, and larval fishes that they catch while flying over open waters near coasts or islands at night.

-During daylight hours Wilson’s Storm Petrel will rest in large groups and form colonies with fellow members for protection against predators like gulls and skuas which steal their food supplies if given opportunity.
+During daylight hours, Wilson’s Storm Petrel will rest in large groups and form colonies with fellow members for protection against predators like gulls and skuas, which steal their food supplies if given the opportunity.

 Phylum | Chordata |